Wespelaar

 Wespelaar is a borough of the municipality of Haacht, located between Kampenhout - Tildonk and Haacht center, in the Flemish Region in the province of Flemish Brabant, Belgium.

 It was a municipality in its own right before the merger of the municipalities in 1977.

+During the German invasion of Belgium (1914), the Belgian army attacked German positions in September 1914.
+This battle of Wespelaar is still remembered today with a yearly ceremony.